 You’re ready to launch your online shop – you have stunning product photos, compelling descriptions, and the WooCommerce plugin to make it all run smoothly.
 However, before you can hang your virtual open sign, you need to set up a payment gateway.
 There are many options to choose from, and it can be hard to determine which one is right for you.

 One of the best ways to get your WordPress website on more people’s radar is to increase its performance.
 Quick loading times can improve the User Experience (UX) and boost your search rankings.
-However, building a strong, secure, and fast site can seem challenging.
+However, building a secure and fast site is challenging.

 How to Fix the “Your PHP Installation Appears to Be Missing the MySQL Extension Which Is Required by WordPress” Error